ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/tutorials/5-dataobject-relationship-management.md

 Now the template is created, we need to establish the link between the *Student* and *Mentor* classes with their common template.

 To do so, add this code in the two classes.
+This will create a control on each of those objects which can be called from templates either within a control block or dot notation.

 ** tutorial/code/Student.php, tutorial/code/Mentor.php **

 	:::php
-	   function forTemplate() {
+	   function PersonalInfo() {
 	      $template = 'GSOCPerson';
 	      return $this->renderWith( $template );
 	   }